 1. Walked up the Rundturm (Round Tower)

 I am almost embarrassed to say that I’d never been in the Round Tower before—I’d passed by so many times and it’s a landmark of Copenhagen.
-When I finally made it in, I was pleasantly surprised to discover a gallery halfway up with a lovely exhibition of drawings by the children’s book illustrator Sven Otto S.
+When I finally made it in, I was pleasantly surprised to discover a gallery halfway up with a lovely exhibition of drawings (exhibits change regularly).

 2. Ate amazing cheesecake at Bertel’s Kager